ashwinvaswani/IKD_DAFL/README.md

 ## Iterative Knowledge Distillation for Data-Free Learning of Student Networks

-This repository is teh code for a project as part of a joint collaboration between BITS Pilani and TCS-Datalabs.
+This repository contains code for a project as part of a joint collaboration between BITS Pilani and TCS-Datalabs.

 ## Collaborators:
 1. Ashwin Vaswani ( BITS Pilani, Goa )